Rehabilitation furthered through prison holidays, Christmas

 For example, during World War I, a nationwide effort was made to link patriotism with the holidays.
 Greeting cards included flags and soldiers.
 San Quentin also did its part, festooning some areas with flags and Christmas decorations.

-Holidays observed with meals, events
+Christmas and other holidays observed by prison with meals, events

 In 1908, a special Christmas dinner was offered at San Quentin.